SalahShallapy/Optimized-Counter-App/README.md

 ## How It Works

 1. Dynamic Counter Configuration:
-   •Users can configure the counter's starting value through the _ConfigureCounter_ component.
+   • Users can configure the counter's starting value through the _ConfigureCounter_ component.
-   •This value is then passed to the Counter component via state lifting.
+   • This value is then passed to the Counter component via state lifting.

 2. Counter Logic:
    •The Counter component tracks changes using an array of counter adjustments rather than a single value.